Alexadol/Salmonella_novobiocin/README.md

 	Gene Set Enrichment Analysis (GSEA) and Over-Representation Analysis (ORA) To perform GSEA analysis R package **fgsea** was used.
 This package requires a list of ranked genes and a gmt file with gene sets.
 In our case, custom gene sets with converging and diverging genes were used.
 To create these sets and resulting gmt file we transformed GTF file which contains information about gene name, coordinates and strand were used and Python code for creating sets can be found in *Converging_diverging.ipynb* file.\
 Code for fgsea analysis can be found in the *FGSEA.r* file.
 It also contains code for visualization.
-Over-Representation analysis was used in order to determine if converging and diverging genes is enriched by genes from clusters which were received at the Clusterization step.
+Over-Representation analysis was used in order to determine if converging and diverging genes are enriched in genes from clusters which were obtained at the Clusterization step.
 We used a hypergeometric test and built-in R function **phyper** for this analysis.

 	Software requirements
 HISAT2 (version 2.1.0), SAMtools (version 1.9), R (version 3.0.1), additional R packages (Rsubread, DESeq2, topGO, fgsea), Python3 (version > 3.6).